ranon-rat/memedroidWebScrapingGo/readme.md

 # webScrappingWithGolang

-its a simple web scrapper who extract memes of the page memedroid
+its a simple web scrapper who extract memes from the page memedroid

 you can use this in your webpage because its a simple api.